 The RCN credential is hugely positive for nursing.
 Patients increasingly want know who they are being treated by and the credential helps provide that reassurance for patients and the public of the skill of the nurse treating them.
-It instils public confidence in our profession.

 My day to day role is a mix of management and hands-on nursing.
 I manage a team of advanced nurse practitioners (ANPs) and also work as a clinical nurse practitioner.